ultraq/thymeleaf-layout-dialect/README.md

 ------------

 ### Standalone distribution
-Copy the JAR from [the latest download bundle](http://www.ultraq.net.nz/downloads/programming/Thymeleaf Layout Dialect 1.2.zip), placing it in the `WEB-INF/lib` directory of your web application, or build the project from the source code here on GitHub.
+Copy the JAR from [the latest release bundle](https://github.com/ultraq/thymeleaf-layout-dialect/releases), placing it in the `WEB-INF/lib` directory of your web application, or build the project from the source code here on GitHub.